 By-Laws

-1. Regular season games will begin at 7:00/7:30 PM (depending on daylight saving time) at which time the first three games are expected to start.
-The second round of games will begin at 8:30/9:00 PM, or immediately after completion of the first set of games.
+1. Regular season games will begin at 7:00 PM at which time the first set of games are expected to start.
+The second round of games will begin at 8:30 PM, or immediately after completion of the first set of games.
 The number of games to be played nightly can vary depending on number of teams entered in the league.
 Teams not present and ready to play at game time will forfeit two games and if the team is still not present fifteen minutes later, the game will be awarded to the team present and ready to play.
-In the event of severe weather, or any major problem exists an Executive Officer should be contacted.
+In the event of severe weather, or any major problem exists, an Executive Officer should be contacted.
 Team captains will be notified of postponement or cancellation.

 2. Teams' rosters along with their membership fees must be submitted no later than three weeks before the season begins.
 Team rosters must have a minimum of six (6) and not more than ten (10) players.
 Players whose rosters do not have the maximum players may add persons to their rosters up to midway/halftime of the season.
+Once a player is on the roster and have paid, that player is considered to be an active member and can play at any time.
 Players that have played on a team during the current season are not allowed to be transferred to another team until the beginning of a new season.
 A copy of each team’s roster will be issued to each team stipulating members' status.
 Exception to this rule will be illness or death.
 Any team found in breach of this rule will be issued a fine of not more than fifty dollars ($50.00).
 This is different where new players are added after the deadline expires.
-Decisions can vary after consultation with the Executive Body.

 3. Clothing should be worn in the public image to generate a favourable impression (decent and in order).

 4. All players must be uniformed in order to play.
-If for any reason the player wishes to play out of uniform, a fine of five dollars ($5.00) will be payable before the player can sit down to play.
+If for any reason the player wishes to play out of uniform, a fine of ten dollars ($10.00) will be payable before the player can sit down to play.

-5. Depending on the number of teams in the league, a minimum of six games will be played nightly, three games at a time.
+5. The number of games to be played nightly will depend on the number of teams in the league.
 Referees/officials for each night will come from each team that plays on that night.
 Failure of any team to referee/officiate will result in a fine of ten dollars ($10.00) to any team guilty of the offense.
 The fine must be paid by the first night of the following week after the offense is committed.
 New teams will be exempted for the first two weeks of the season.
-Only certified officials will be allowed to officiate the games.

-6. Minimum of twelve (12) teams will play a series whereby the team to win eleven (11) games wins the series.
+6. Teams will play a series whereby the team to win eleven (11) games wins the series.
 In the event a team wins eleven (11) games straight without the opposing team winning any games (this is called a skunk), the losing team will contribute ten dollars ($10.00) to the league coffers.
 The contribution must be satisfied before the team plays its next game.
 Contribution for a skunk game played during the championship will be twenty dollars ($20.00).

 7. Team entrance fee to the league is three hundred and fifty dollars ($350.00) and must be paid three weeks before the league season begins.
 Teams will not be allowed to play if players' membership fees of twenty dollars ($20.00) and league entrance fee are not submitted by the deadline.
 When the rosters have been finalized, it will indicate the financial status of each player and team.
 The league will notify teams of the deadline for payments so as to allow for preparation of the schedule.